The JAN Team focuses on technology – new and old – and its possible applications in accommodating people with disabilities in the workplace.

 Melanie Whetzel, Senior Consultant, Cognitive/Neurological Team

 Trying to keep up with all of the new apps is virtually impossible.
 There are apps for just about anything these days, and knowing which ones are worthwhile can be quite difficult.
-Listed below are a few apps that individuals with mental health impairments may find beneficial:
+Listed below are a few apps that individuals with mental health conditions may find beneficial:

 Bipolar Disorder Connect helps individuals with bipolar disorder to stay connected with a large growing community of people living with the same diagnosis.
 It’s the place to discuss treatments, start conversations, and learn from others.